ryandebraalsnhu/ryandebraalsnhu.github.io/index.md

 ###### This project is available for [Download](https://ryandebraal.com/downloads/4-2.Milestone.Three.Enhancement.Two-Ryan.DeBraal.zip).
 ###### This project is available as a [Repo](https://github.com/ryandebraalsnhu/Artifact.One.Data.Structures.and.Algorithms).

-## Narrative
+### Narrative
 For this artifact I chose to consolidate the assignments of Module Three, Five and Six of the CS-260-Q3396 Data Structures and Algorithms course into a single project and allow the user to select which mode they would like to utilize in order to load, read, search and delete bids from a data structure.
 This was a valuable experience for me because as I revisited each methodology and directly compared them against each other I became much more familiar with the pros and cons of each data structure type.
+This project is a good example of my ability organize data into collections and use search algorithms (such as Binary Search Tree) to navigate the data in an efficient manner.

 Enhancing this project was a pretty straight forward endeavor.
 Since I had developed this application quite some time ago I have natural become a more through developer, so revisiting my own "old code" caused me to immediately recognize some deficents that could be repaired.